Pregnancy Headaches: What to Know

 When Dehydration May Be the Culprit

 In order to treat headaches, it’s important to identify the underlying cause.
 In some cases, you may need to work on avoiding headache triggers or you may want to look into other therapies like acupuncture.
-However, if your pregnancy headache is caused by dehydration, there’s a delicious and easy way to address the issue.
-Reach for an oral rehydration solution like DripDrop ORS.
+However, if your pregnancy headache is caused by dehydration, there are ways to address the issue.

 Whether you’re breastfeeding or just starting your pregnancy journey, hydration is key for your health and the health of your baby.
 When you’re pregnant, your blood volume increases, adding pressure to your blood vessels and resulting in headaches.
 The change in blood volume also means you need more fluids and electrolytes to avoid dehydration.
 That’s because fluids are a huge portion of your blood volume.
 So, you need to drink more fluids and electrolytes than normal to stay hydrated.